 The following rules apply to students who register as audit, or wish to change to audit, in credit courses.
-Please refer to Policy #4-06.
+Please refer to Policy #4-06 on our website.

 - 1. Audit students pay applicable fees. - 2.
 Audit students are not required to meet the course prerequisites. - 3.
-Audit students are eligible to register during the add/ drop period (that is, during the first ten days of each term), provided that there is available space. - 4.
-Audit students may not change their status from audit to credit.
-Credit students may not change their status from credit to audit except during the add/drop period. - Opportunities for student evaluation will be established between instructor and student at the beginning of the course. - 6.
-Students may not audit programs
+Audit students are eligible to register during the add/ drop period (that is, the time period from the first day of classes to the last day to register), provided that there is available space. - 4.
+Audit students may not change their status from audit to credit after the last day to register.
+Credit students may not change their status from credit to audit except during the add/drop period. - 5.
+Opportunities for student evaluation will be established between instructor and student at the beginning of the course. - 6.
+Students may not audit programs.